 If you have any more suggestions or experiences, feel free to leave a comment below or drop us a note!

 Those wanting to reduce waste from disposables should carry some extra inserts and a wet bag around during the day.
-All restrooms have changing tables, but seek out your park’s Baby Care Center for large tables and a quiet setting.
+All restrooms have changing tables, but seek out your park’s Baby Care Center for larger, more comfortable tables and a quiet setting.

 Our best advice would also be to keep diapering items in your stroller or pay for a locker rental so you don’t have to lug them around all day.

 If you plan to wash dirty items during your stay, one and two-bedroom Deluxe Villa accommodations offer an in-room, private washer and dryer set.
 All other resort stays will need to use shared, self-service laundry rooms.
-Either way, only single-use detergent packets are offered to you, so bring your own detergent from home in a small bottle or pack a bag of soap nuts.
+Either way, only single-use detergent packets are offered to you, so bring your own detergent from home in a small bottle or pack a small bag of soap nuts sold online or in your local Bed Bath & Beyond.
 Find out more zero-waste packing essentials in our Packing Tips For a Zero-Waste Trip to Walt Disney World.

 Pro-Tip: Before heading out to the laundry room, check LaundryView.com for a real-time view of available laundry machines at each hotel.
 You can also set text or e-mail alerts that will notify you when your load is done!